Finite p-Irregular Subgroups of PGL(2,k): Subgroups with elements of order

 \subsubsection{The case $f = 3, q = 3$.}

 Here we find that $|G| = |\Lambda| (1 + fq)q = 60$.
 Note that all of the inequalities in \eqref{Eq: Bound for f} becomes equalities in this case, so that $n = 3$ and $m = 6$, and $G$ contains $12 + 3 = 15$ elements of order~2.
-We showed at the beginning of this subsection that $t_0$ is normalized by a dihedral group $D$ of order~4.
+We showed at the beginning of this subsection that $t_0$ is centralized by a dihedral group $D$ of order~4.
 Each such dihedral group $D$ contains three of the elements of order 2, so that $G$ contains five conjugate Klein 4-groups.
 Moreover, at the beginning of \S\ref{Sec: p-irregular} we showed that the number of Sylow 3-subgroups is $1 + fq = 10$.
 It follows that $G$ is icosahedral (Lemma~\ref{Lem: Icosahedral}).
+This conjugacy class is unique by Proposition~\ref{Prop: Icosahedral conjugacy}.